 Programs the modulation percentage of the 90 and 150 Hz tones.
 The valid range for this field is from .000 to .800 DDM in .001 steps.
 The NAV 2000R computes the percent of modulation ratio between the 90 and 150 Hz tones required to produce the commanded DDM.
-The modulation percentage of each tone will be set to the proper ratio and with both tones totaling the standard modulation of 80%.
+The modulation percentage of each tone will be set to the proper ratio.
 The default value for this field is .000 DDM, 40% modulation each.

 Valid Glideslope DDM "HOT" keys will automatically set the DDM value in the DDM field.
 This is true even if the DDM field is not currently selected.
-If an invalid Glideslope DDM hot key is pressed, the system will display, momentarily on the prompt line, the warning message; "NON-STANDARD DDM VALUE".
+If an invalid Glideslope DDM hot key is pressed, the system will display, momentarily on the prompt line, the warning message: "NON-STANDARD DDM VALUE".